 It further shows that for co-location of a DA2GC GS and a LTE BS with unsynchronised TDD or TDD/FDD usage in adjacent frequency bands there is a risk of interference in both directions.
 Possible mitigation methods could be sufficient isolation, a frequency guard band or using different sites.

-Considering the impact of Broadband DA2GC on MFCN and FSS Earth stations and vice versa when implementing DA2GC in the band 3 400-3 600 MHz (as described in FM48(12)009), a frequency arrangement for DA2GC in compliance with the current FDD frequency arrangement in ECC/DEC(11)06 (see Figure 1 of this Decision) would be the most suitable option, avoiding guards bands between DA2GC and MFCN and easing co-existence with FSS Earth stations.
-The DA2GC reverse link (air-to-ground) would be placed at the lower end of the band 3 400-3 600 MHz, paired with a part in the middle of this band.
+Considering the impact of Broadband DA2GC on MFCN and FSS Earth stations and vice versa when implementing DA2GC in the band 3 400-3 600 MHz (as described in FM48(12)009), a frequency arrangement for DA2GC in compliance with the current FDD frequency arrangement in ECC/DEC(11)06 (see Figure 1 of this Decision) would be the most suitable option, avoiding guards bands between DA2GC and MFCN.
+The DA2GC reverse link (air-to-ground) would be placed at the lower end of the band 3 400-3 600 MHz (easing co-existence with FSS Earth stations), paired with a part in the middle of this band.

 Two options would be principally possible for DA2GC, subject to analysis with regard to other services if considered as an appropriate basis for further studies: